irenedranowski/Google-Advanced-Analytics/README.md

   * Activity_Course 5 perform feature engineering.ipynb
     Focus: Engineered new features (e.g., total points, efficiency) and structured the dataset for modeling.

+  * Activity_Course 5 build a Naive Bayes model.ipynb
+    Focus: Built a Naive Bayes model to make predictions by combining prior knowledge with new data, allowing the model to update its probabilities as more information becomes available.